alisio/opensips/README.md

 * `$syslog_local` Syslog level (e.g. 5) for opensips and rtpproxy log

 * `$syslog_file` Syslog file for opensips and rtpproxy (e.g. /var/log/opensips.log)

+### Tasks in this module

+The OpenSIPS module has tasks for performing trivial operations using Bolt.
+Please refer to to the Puppet documentation or Bolt documentation on how to execute a task.

+* `opensips::ctl`            Task for using opensipsctl - opensips control tool.

+* `opensips::domainadd`      Add domain to the database using opensipsctl

+* `opensips::domainrm`       Remove domain from the database using opensipsctl

+* `opensips::domainshow`     Show domain in memory using opensipsctl

+* `opensips::restart`        Restart OpenSIPS service

+* `opensips::ulshow`         Show opensips in-RAM online users

 ## Reference reading